 Students who are eligible for practicum for the following academic year will meet with the Director of Clinical Training in the fall to gain an introduction to the practicum selection process and to explore the sites for the following year.
-In consultation with his or her academic advisor, each student will develop a list of potential practicum sites in order of his or her preference.
+In consultation with their academic advisor, each student will develop a list of potential practicum sites in order of their preference.
 All sites must be approved by the Director of Clinical Training.
 The Director of Clinical Training will assign students placement interviews based on each student's ranked list.
-Although every effort will be made to help students obtain placement at a site that meets his or her training needs and goals, no particular site can be guaranteed.
+Although every effort will be made to help students obtain placement at a site that meets their training needs and goals, no particular site can be guaranteed.
 See the Training Manual for a specific discussion on practicum procedures and requirements.